muddiman/project100/README.md

 # project100
-upport libraries for a card game in python
+Support libraries for a card game in python